Ghazi-Barotha Hydropower Project: Turbines and Generators

 The station has an assembly of five 290 MW Francis turbines.
 To operate the power station, water from the Indus is directed to the turbines via a 52 km-long canal and five pressure pipelines, each measuring 10.6m in diameter.
 The head of water at the power station is 69 m.
-The flow rate through each turbine at rated power is 485 m³/s, with each turbine runner having a diameter of 6.5m.
+The flow rate through each turbine at rated power is 485 m^{3}/s, with each turbine runner having a diameter of 6.5m.
 The five units have an outer diameter of 10.6m, a total weight of 9,300 tonnes.

 Comparison to Tarbela

-The primary purpose of the project was to provide constant peak power at times when Tarbela is generating low.
-Furthermore, it must be kept in mind the sole purpose of Tarbela Dam is to provide water for irrigation.
-At times when irrigation requirement is low, water flow through the channel is low and so is the power generation.
+The primary purpose of the project was to provide constant peak power at times when Tarbela's generation is low.
+The sole purpose of Tarbela Dam is to provide water for irrigation; at times when the irrigation water demand is low, water flow and power generation are also low.
 It is also possible to have no power generation from Tarbela.
-During the months of May and June when there is reduced generation of power from Tarbela and Mangla as a result of low reservoir levels.
-This brings us to the most outstanding feature of this project that it will provide power peaking capacity throughout the year with full power generation.
+During the months of May and June, there is reduced generation of power from Tarbela and Mangla Dam as a result of low reservoir levels.
+This project will provide power peaking capacity throughout the year with full power generation.